jmw86069/slicejam/how_to_slicejam.md

 So `curation.txt` should have 4 columns:

-1. Pattern
+1. Filename
-2. Group
+2. Sample
-3. Batch
+3. Run
-4. Label
+4. Group

-The `"Pattern"` should match all or part of each filename in the featureCounts results, which are the column headers representing counts for each sample.
+The `"Sample"` should match all or part of each filename in the featureCounts results, which are the column headers representing counts for each sample.